hussar-academy/challenge_app/README.md

 The application is a question and answer site with features similar to [Stack Overflow](http://stackoverflow.com), but it still needs some work.

+**Don't worry if you're not able to complete all the features, do as many as you can.** When you're done push your code to your GitHub repository so that we can access it and test.
+Bonus points for deploying the application to [Heroku](http://heroku.com).
+Then write us an e-mail at academy@hussa.rs with the links.

 ### Features

 1. Users need to create profiles to add questions and answers.